 - You will get an beta version of the pattern and a deadline.
 The test deadline will be close to the release date of the pattern (think around two weeks prior to it).
 Please do you best to match the deadline and only sign-up for tests if you’re confident about meeting the deadline.
 If you are unable to complete the test, please let me know as soon as that becomes clear to you.
 Life happens and that’s okay, I only need to be kept in the loop because if that happens early in the test process, I might be able to enrol another tester.

 - All discussions will be held in Slack.
-You’ll get both a PDF version of the pattern and a Word version of the pattern which will be our working copy of the pattern.
-You do not need to have MS Word to participate to the test as it’s a cloud-hosted file but you need to know how to comment a file to give me your feedback (mods can be done through either a tablet or a computer, unfortunately that don’t work on phones).
+You’ll get both a PDF version of the pattern and a Google Doc version of the pattern which will be our working copy of the pattern.
+It’s a cloud-hosted file and you need to know how to comment a file to give me your feedback.

 - Please do not share the pattern with anyone else.
 Sometimes a test knit needs to be super secret and neither I or you will be allowed to share pictures of WIPs or FOs before the pattern release day.
 This will always be clearly stated on the test call page and email.
 Otherwise, you’re very welcome to share what you’re working on with the world.
 If you do so, don’t forget to tag me as indicated in the presentation info.

 - In order for the test to go smoothly both for you and me, I’ll need to track your progress along the way.
 Please let us know when you reach the stages described in the requirements section (specific for each test).

 - Once all the stages described in the Mandatory section are done, you’ll be marked as “Finished”.
 You’ll get the pattern for free in your Ravelry library upon publication.

 - If you managed to also do the Optional stages, you’ll get a coupon code valid in my Ravelry store without expiration date for one extra free pattern.